Visual Resources Association

 The Visual Resources Association (also known as VRA) is an international organization for image media professionals.

 VRA was founded in 1982 by slide librarians (visual resources curators) who were members of the College Art Association (CAA), the South Eastern Art Conference (SECAC), the Art Libraries Society of North America (ARLIS/NA), and the Mid-America College Art Association (MACAA).
 The association is concerned with creating, describing, and distributing digital images and other media; educating image professionals; and developing standards.
-The Visual Resources Association Foundation, a 501 C-3 organization created by the VRA, supports research and education in visual resources, and provides educational, literary, and scientific outreach to the archival and library community and the general public.
+It also supports research and education in visual resources, and provides educational, literary, and scientific outreach to the archival and library community and the general public.

 Goals

 The association is a multi-disciplinary organization whose purpose is furthering research and education in the field of image management in educational, cultural heritage, and commercial environments.
 The VRA develops standards, offers educational programs, and publishes a variety of material.
 It offers a forum for preservation of and access to digital and analog images of visual culture; cataloging and classification standards and practices; integration of technology-based instruction and research; intellectual property policy; and other topics of interest to the field.
 It works with the broader information management and educational communities to support the primacy of visual information in documenting and understanding the cultural experience.